-This water-level indicator uses a 7-segment display, instead of LEDs, to indicate the water level (low, half and full) in the tank.
-Moreover, a buzzer is used to alert you of water overflowing from the tank.
+This water level indicator using 7 segment display indicates the water level (low, half and full) in the tank.
+A buzzer is added to alert you of water overflowing from the tank.
 The circuit shows the water level by displaying L, H and F for low, half and full, respectively.

 The circuit uses five sensors to sense the different water levels in the tank.
 Sensor A is connected to the negative terminal (GND) of the power supply.
 The other four sensors (B through E) are connected to the inputs of NOT gate IC 7404.
 When there is a high voltage at the input pin of the NOT gate, it outputs a low voltage.
 Similarly, for a low voltage at the input pin of the NOT gate, it outputs a high voltage.